fadedreams/rsStreamSlice/README.md

 - Stream video files in MP4 format.
 - Stream audio files in MP3 format.
 - Support for HTTP byte-range requests for partial content delivery.
+- Prefetching for smoother playback by buffering future chunks ahead of the requested range.
 - Logging for monitoring requests and errors.

 ## Getting Started